Mental reservation

-Mental reservation (or mental equivocation) is an ethical theory and a doctrine in moral theology that recognizes the "lie of necessity", and holds that when there is a conflict between justice and veracity, it is justice that should prevail.
+Mental reservation (or mental equivocation) is an ethical theory and a doctrine in moral theology which recognizes the "lie of necessity", and holds that when there is a conflict between justice and telling the truth, it is justice that should prevail.
 The doctrine is a special branch of casuistry (case-based reasoning) developed in the late Middle Ages and the Renaissance.
 While associated with the Jesuits, it did not originate with them.
 It is a theory debated by moral theologians, but not part of Canon law.

 Secular use

 It was argued in moral theology, and now in ethics, that mental reservation was a way to fulfill obligations both to tell the truth and to keep secrets from those not entitled to know them (for example, because of the seal of the confessional or other clauses of confidentiality).
 Mental reservation, however, is regarded as unjustifiable without grave reason for withholding the truth.
 This condition was necessary to preserve a general idea of truth in social relations.